YaxuanSeanZhang/yaxuanseanzhang.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Geospatial Data Science
+  - Traffic Analysis & Planning
-  - Urban Mobility/Transportation
+  - Data Science
-  - GeoAI & ML & Statistics
+  - GeoAI & Statistics & ML

 # Education to show in About widget
 education: